fsalcruz/Calc-cpp/README.md

 ## Descrição

-JP Calc is a compiler written in C++/OCaml that performs arithmetic operations with Japanese unicode characters.
-It also provides some algorithms and data structures frequently used in competitive programs that popular languages don't include by default.
+Calc-cpp is a compiler written in C++/OCaml that performs arithmetic operations with Japanese unicode characters.

 ## Execução